iliyanNikolaev/SoftUni-Exam-Projects/README.md

-# SPA-Exam-Projects
+# SoftUni-Exam-Projects
-Collection of SPAs for SoftUni's JS-Applications exam assignments.
+Collection of applications for exams.